wolffles/OneMoreThing/README.md

 ## user stories.
 * landing page explains app.
-* explore shows the most popular articles. title and a short description of what the app is.
+* explore displays the most recent articles. title and a short description of what the article is.
 * able to select an article and read it.
+* popularity page
 * a secret URL for the admins requires auth.
-  - after logging in you're taken to a dashboard with controls and statistics about an application.
+  - after logging in you're taken to a profile with controls and statistics about an application.

 # Things to do:

-create a node/express server to use as a skeleton
+start working on Front end.